 Manuscripts Under Review

 Rosenthal, Aaron.
-“Trust Issues: Government Visibility and the Decline of American Political Trust.”
+“Trust Issues: Government Visibility, Race, and American Political Trust.”

 Manuscripts In Preparation

 Rosenthal, Aaron and Andrew Karch.
 “Policy Tools, Not Policy Types: The Impact of Policy Instruments on the Diffusion Process.”